-To make sure your child remains safe outside of the YMCA supervision and to protect our staff members and volunteers, the YMCA of Greater Cleveland encourages your cooperation in the following areas:
+To make sure your child remains safe outside of the YMCA supervision and to protect our staff and volunteers, the YMCA of Greater Cleveland encourages your cooperation in the following areas:

 - It is a violation of YMCA policy for a YMCA employee or volunteers to baby-sit, host sleepovers, or spend time one-on-one with your child outside of the YMCA programs.
-See enclosed STAFF CODE OF CONDUCT. - Please do not leave your child at a YMCA facility, school site or playing field unless YMCA staff members/volunteers are there to receive and supervise your child. - Talk to your child about the importance of telling you if someone does or says something that makes them feel uncomfortable.
+See enclosed CODE OF CONDUCT for EMPLOYEES and VOLUNTEERS. - Please do not leave your child at a YMCA facility, school site or playing field unless YMCA staff members/volunteers are there to receive and supervise your child. - Talk to your child about the importance of telling you if someone does or says something that makes them feel uncomfortable.
 Emphasize that adults should not ask them to keep secrets from you. - Explain to your child that he/she has a basic right to privacy and that no one should touch them inappropriately or compel them to touch someone else inappropriately. - Instruct your child to always remain a part of the group.
-Stress safety in numbers. - Be concerned if your child suddenly becomes withdrawn or balks at attending certain activities or being around a particular person, and seek, gently, to find out why. - Report any actions by YMCA staff or volunteers, which you deem to be inappropriate to the Youth Development Director.
-If you suspect abuse, please call the numbers below immediately.
+Stress safety in numbers. - Be concerned if your child suddenly becomes withdrawn or balks at attending certain activities or being around a particular person, and seek, gently, to find out why. - Report any actions by YMCA staff or volunteers which you deem to be inappropriate to the Youth Development Director.
+If you suspect abuse, call the Vice President of Youth Development at 216-386-7149, and/or to the State of Ohio anonymous line at 855-642-4453 (855-O-H-CHILD), and/or by completing the anonymous form on clevelandymca.org/youth-family, and/or by contacting the local or state authorities.